Bundesautobahn 1: Northern extension and the Fehmarnbelt link

 In Ostholstein, the extension of the A 1 has reached Heiligenhafen-Ost.
 In connection with the construction of the Fixed Link across the Fehmarnbelt, there are also plans to expand the existing Federal Highway 207 as an extension of the A 1 between Heiligenhafen-Ost and Puttgarden in four lanes.
 This section of the hinterland connection is approximately 22 kilometers long and classified in the Federal Transport Infrastructure Plan 2003 in the emergency level Other needs.
-The commissioning of the fixed 20 km long Fehmarnbelt link is planned according to Danish plans for 2021.
+The commissioning of the fixed 20 km long Fehmarnbelt link was planned according to Danish plans for 2021.
 The Schleswig-Holstein Minister of Transport Meyer informed Federal Transport Minister Ramsauer on 11 September 2012 about the fact that Schleswig-Holstein wanted to register an additional connection (bridge or tunnel) via Fehmarnsund for inclusion in the Federal Transport Infrastructure Plan 2030.
-In the demand plan that will apply from 2017, the four-lane extension of the B 207 between Puttgarden and Heiligenhafen-Ost will be included in the category Permanent and Fixed.
+In the demand plan that applies from 2017, the four-lane extension of the B 207 between Puttgarden and Heiligenhafen-Ost will be included in the category Permanent and Fixed.
 1 is (as of 2016) around 2030.
+The construction start of the road was in January 2023.